 Travel CPAP machines

 Travel CPAP machines are smaller and lighter than the typical CPAP machines, making them portable and great for traveling, camping, overnight flights, etc.

 They are just as effective as their larger, standard counterparts and provide just as much power and air pressure.

 Travel CPAP machines also make great options for backup machines, in case your current CPAP machine breaks.
-Additionally, the battery-operated ones are good to have handy in case of a power outage.
+Additionally, the battery-operated ones or a portable backup CPAP battery are good to have handy in case of a power outage.